Ramsi-K/300-days-of-code/README.md

 ### Basics of Reinforcement Learning on Custom Maze Environment

-- **Date**: 2024-01-29
+- **Date**: 2024-01-30

-- **Task Description**: Today's task involved tackling three LeetCode problems: "Two Sum," "Add Two Numbers," and "Median of Two Sorted Arrays."
-Through these challenges, I honed my problem-solving skills and algorithmic thinking, exploring different approaches to efficiently solve each problem and analyzing their time and space complexities.
+- **Task Description**: Today's task involved implementing the Vision Transformer (ViT) model from scratch in PyTorch.
+Dive into the paper ["An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale"](https://arxiv.org/abs/2010.11929) by Alexey Dosovitskiy et al., understand the architecture, and code each component, including patch embeddings, positional encodings, transformer encoder, and classification head.
+Finally, test the model on a sample dataset to ensure its correctness and functionality.

 ## Purpose